nvmarpita/myanimelist_ratings_analysis/README.md

 Interpretation: here `Award Winning` at (7.29) tops from other genre  but this reflects prior recognition rather than genre content, so it's not treated as a meaningful genre-level finding. `Mystery` at (6.99),and `Suspense` at (6.96) are actual genre  hits over other genre, my hypothesis about `Slice of Life` 6.47 was wrong it ranks 16 out of 21, in overall average but `Suspense` ranks third top making my half hypothesis true.

+❔Question: Does Studios matter — do certain studios' anime average higher scores?

+Hypothesis: I expected Studio to have a real effect on Score, since some studios likely produce better animation, storytelling, and have stronger reputations than others.

+Method: Group comparison, `explode()`

+Result: Top score 7.63 (Animation Do), bottom score 4.82 (Liberty Animation Studio) — a gap of 2.81, nearly half the overall average of 6.38.

+Interpretation: This is a large gap compared to Episodes (r=0.08) and Duration (r=0.31), suggesting Studio has a real effect on Score.
+Well-known studios — MAPPA (7.16), ufotable (7.21), Studio Ghibli (6.78) all scored above average, though none ranked in the very top.
+This supports my hypothesis, though I can't confirm why without deeper analysis into what makes those top studios perform better.

+-----------------------------------------------**Regression**---------------------------------------------------

+❔Question: Do Episodes and Duration_minute, together, predict Score and how much does each one matter once you account for the other?

+Method: Multiple Linear Regression (OLS, via `statsmodels`); predictors: Episodes, Duration_minute

+Result: R² = 0.107.
+Both effects real but small; together they explain 10.7% of Score.

+Together, Episodes and Duration explain about 10.7% of the variation in Score.
+This is a low number, meaning these two factors don't explain most of why anime scores differ.
+This matches my earlier finding that Episodes had almost no effect and Duration had only a weak effect.

+❔Question:Does adding Type (TV/Movie/Music/OVA/ONA/Special) to the model improve how much of Score it explains — and does Type matter once Episodes and Duration are already accounted for?

+Method: Multiple Linear Regression (OLS, via `statsmodels`) predictors: Episodes, Duration_minute, and Type; TV as baseline category

+Result: R² = 0.246.
+Type added real explanatory power (R² roughly doubled), and in the process, Episodes' earlier effect turned out to be insignificant (p=0.477) — it wasn't a real independent effect after all

+Adding Type to the model raised R² from 0.107 to 0.246, meaning the model now explains about 25% of Score's variation, up from about 10% before.
+This is still a minority of what drives Score about 75% remains unexplained but adding Type clearly improved the model.
+Once Type was included, Episodes' effect became statistically insignificant (p = 0.477, compared to p < 0.001 before), suggesting its earlier weak correlation wasn't a real independent effect it was likely picking up on the fact that TV series tend to have more episodes than Movies, which also happen to score higher.
+Every Type category scored lower than TV (the baseline), with Movie showing the largest gap (1.06 points) and Special showing the smallest (0.43 points)

 ❔Question: